joelnewcomer/seibels/wp-content/plugins/gmap-embed/readme.txt

 = 1.0.5 =

-*  Added new helpfull video with how to get Free API key
+*  Added new helpful video with how to get Free API key

 = 1.0.6 =